salvatorecorvaglia/git-sweep/README.md

 ## Output Format

-Both scripts provide color-coded output with emojis for easy interpretation:
+All scripts provide color-coded output with emojis for easy interpretation:

-- 🔍 **Blue**: Information and progress messages
-- ✅ **Green**: Successful operations
+- ✅ **Green**: Successful operations and success messages
+- ❌ **Red**: Errors and failed operations
 - ⚠️ **Yellow**: Warnings and skipped operations
-- ❌ **Red**: Errors and failures
+- ℹ️ **Cyan**: Informational messages
+- 🔍 **Blue**: Verbose/debug information (when using `--verbose`)
 - 🧪 **Yellow**: Dry-run mode indicators

+### Summary Statistics

+Each script provides a detailed summary with:
+- Total repositories scanned
+- Number of successful operations (color-coded)
+- Number of skipped operations with reasons
+- Number of failed operations
+- Script-specific metrics (commits pulled, branches created, etc.)

 ## Exit Codes

+All scripts follow consistent exit code conventions for easy integration with CI/CD:

 ### git-pull-all.sh
-- `0`: All operations successful
+- `0` - All fast-forward merges succeeded
-- `1`: One or more branches failed to fast-forward merge
+- `1` - One or more non-fast-forward merges detected (manual intervention required)

 ### git-switch-all.sh
-- `0`: All operations completed (regardless of individual failures)
+- `0` - All switch operations succeeded
+- `N` - Number of failed switch operations

 ### delete-local-branch.sh
-- `0`: All operations completed successfully
+- `0` - All deletions succeeded (or no branches found)
-- `>0`: Number of failed deletions
+- `N` - Number of failed deletions

 ## Common Use Cases